NexaAI/nexa-sdk/CLI.md

 ### List Local Models

 List all models on your local computer.
+You can use `nexa run <model_name>` to run any model shown in the list.

 ```
 nexa list